A productivity guide full of tips and tricks for using Microsoft Teams, from the folks who build and use Teams at their work, every day.

 Choosing how and where you want to be notified for different types of things comes down to personal preference, so our team is all over the place.
 Some of us have every notification enabled and others none.

-If you go to Settings > Notifications, you'll see that there are a few ways Teams can notify you:
+If you go to Settings and more > Settings > Notifications and activity, you'll see that there are a few categories for adjusting how Teams can notify you:

 Most of us turn email notifications off since we spend most of our time in Teams and not much in email.
 If you spend more time in email, you might want to keep these on to make sure you know what's going on in your teams.

 Most of us only use banner notifications for the things we want to know about right away, like when someone replies to us, @mentions us, or when meetings start.

 Getting banner notifications for other stuff can get a little overwhelming with a big team.
 Take likes, for example.
 We're a friendly team and we often like messages to say "got it," so if we got banner notifications for every like someone tossed our way, we'd be tangled up in banners all day.
 But if your team uses likes differently, say as approvals, you might want to get banner notifications when someone likes your messages.

 Some of us restrict our feeds to stuff we need to act on, like replies and @mentions, so we can use it as a to-do list.
 (If you're a list person, you might really like this, too.)

 Others use this space to explore what our teams are up to, reacting to more urgent things in the moment and then taking a peek at things like suggested and trending activity when we have time.